LightSoul94/PunkAPI-using-UITableView-and-UISearchController/README.md

 Future updates:
 _____________________________________________________

-1. Beers of the next page will be added when the table scroll is at the bottom
+1. Beers of the next page will be added when the table scroll is at the bottom;
-2. A UISegmentedController will be added to filter beers by blonde, brown and dark one
+2. A UISegmentedController will be added to filter beers by blonde, brown and dark one;
-3. More details will be added on the popup screen
+3. More details will be added on the popup screen.